-- Silence or lack of physical or verbal resistance does not imply consent. - If coercion, intimidation, threats, and/or physical force are used, there is no consent. - Consent cannot be inferred from a person's manner of dress. - Consent to one form of sexual activity does not imply consent to otherforms of sexual activity. - Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another. - Consent to past sexual activity does not constitute consent to future sexual activity. - Consent can be withdrawn at any time.
+- Silence or lack of physical or verbal resistance does not imply consent. - If coercion, intimidation, threats, and/or physical force are used, there is no consent. - Consent cannot be inferred from a person's manner of dress. - Consent to one form of sexual activity does not imply consent to other forms of sexual activity. - Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another. - Consent to past sexual activity does not constitute consent to future sexual activity. - Consent can be withdrawn at any time.
 A person who initially consents to sexual activity is deemed not to have consented to any sexual activity that occurs after he or she withdraws consent.
 When consent is withdrawn, sexual activity must immediately stop. - Being in a romantic relationship with someone does not imply consent to sexual activity.
-Even in the context of an ongoing relationship, consent must be sought and freely given for each specific sexual act. - Effective consent may not exist when there is a disparity in power between the parties (e.g., faculty/student, supervisor/employee). - A person cannot consent to sexual activity if that person is unable to understand the nature of the activity or give knowing consent due to circumstances, including without limitation the following: - The individual is incapacitated due to drug or alcohol consumption, either voluntarily or involuntarily; - The individual is unconscious, asleep, or otherwise unawarethat sexual activity is occurring; - The individual is below the minimum age of consent in the applicable jurisdiction (17 years in Illinois); or - The individual has a mental disability that impairs his or her ability to provide consent.
-If coercion, intimidation, threats, and/or physical force are used, and there is no consent.
-A person's lack of verbal or physical resistance or submission resulting from the resulting from the use or threat of force does not constitute consent.
+Even in the context of an ongoing relationship, consent must be sought and freely given for each specific sexual act. - Effective consent may not exist when there is a disparity in power between the parties (e.g., faculty/student, supervisor/employee). - A person cannot consent to sexual activity if that person is unable to understand the nature of the activity or give knowing consent due to circumstances, including without limitation the following:

+- The individual is incapacitated due to drug or alcohol consumption, either voluntarily or involuntarily; - The individual is unconscious, asleep, or otherwise unaware that sexual activity is occurring; - The individual is below the minimum age of consent in the applicable jurisdiction (17 years in Illinois); or - The individual has a mental disability that impairs his or her ability to provide consent.